DOME-Marketplace/onboarding/README.md

 # Onboarding

 ## How to request your Demo LEAR Credential
-To begin the process of obtaining your Demo LEAR Credential, please send an email to [ruben.modamio@in2.es ](mailto:ruben.modamio@in2.es) with the required information listed below.
+To begin the process of obtaining your Demo LEAR Credential, please create a ticket on [ticketing system](https://ticketing.dome-marketplace-dev.org/) with the required information listed below.
 This will help us create your credential efficiently.
 Note that the Mandator data can be extracted from your organization's EIDAS digital certificate.

 ### Mandator Attributes:
 + Tax Identification Number: